unito07/bacnkend_and_frontend/README.md

 ## Brief Overview
 - A modular web scraping tool with both static and dynamic scraping capabilities.
-- User-friendly frontend for inputting URLs, CSS selectors, and custom fields.
+- User-friendly React frontend for inputting URLs, CSS selectors, and custom fields.
 - FastAPI backend handles scraping logic and API endpoints.
 - Designed for easy customization and extension.

 ## How It Works

 ### 1. Frontend (UI)
-- Built with HTML, CSS, and JavaScript.
+- Built with React.
 - Lets you enter:
   - URL to scrape
   - Container CSS selector